ssauer78/Griddle/README.md

 Griddle is a simple grid Component for use with React.
 It depends on [Lodash Modules](https://lodash.com/) and [React](http://facebook.github.io/react/).

-Please check out the [documentation and examples](http://dynamictyped.github.io/Griddle).
+Please check out the original [documentation and examples](http://dynamictyped.github.io/Griddle).

 I did some changes that where needed for our use.